Updated November, 2020

-Thinking about becoming an architectural designer?
+Thinking about becoming a building design technician or drafter?
 Love the idea of working with architects and construction teams to bring new buildings to life?

 But what exactly can you expect in class?
 Which technical skills and computer software will you focus on, and how long will training take?

 Toronto is home to several architectural design colleges.
 Most teach a similar set of skills, but there are some key differences in things like teaching style, learning environment, internship, and the overall length of the program.

 What’s it like to study building design at Herzing?